Haisum92/Haisum92/README.md

 #### Web Application Specialist
 More than 7+ years of experience in software architecture and database designs as an individual and team lead, having high degree of expertise in developing cutting edge web applications with sharp analysis.

-Lucky enough 😊 to start career with a project based company [GillaneSolutions](https://www.gillanesolutions.com) which provided the opportunity to explore multiple PHP frameworks and CMS,s.
+Lucky enough 😊 to start career with a project based company [GillaneSolutions](https://www.gillanesolutions.com).
+Got chance to explore multiple frameworks and CMS,s.
 I must say Quite a hit 🙃 in the start but at the end dozen of learning,s.

 Currently working as a Senior Software Engineer at [#EMPGLABS](https://www.empglabs.com).